 The row will affect US sales and delivery times of books by authors such as JK Rowling.

-The retail giant suggested customers used "one of our competitors" to get hold of titles more quickly.'Not optimistic'
+The retail giant suggested customers used "one of our competitors" to get hold of titles more quickly.

 In an uncharacteristically lengthy statement, Amazon said: "We do business with more than 70,000 suppliers, including thousands of publishers.